Checkmk/checkmk/packages/cmk-frontend-vue/README.md

 * run `npm run dev`
 * surf to `http://localhost:5173/<yoursite>/checkmk/` (tailing slash is important, otherwise checkmk will redirect to a url without the port)
-* enable "Inject frontend_vue files via vite client" in "User Interface" in "Experimental Features" in "global settings"
+* enable "Inject cmk-frontend-vue files via vite client" in "User Interface" in "Experimental Features" in "global settings"

-Checkmk should then automatically reload as soon as you change a file of the frontend_vue project.
+Checkmk should then automatically reload as soon as you change a file of the cmk-frontend-vue project.